THE FORGOTTEN APES

 In 2017 I started my doctorate research investigating the patterns and drivers of gibbon decline in China, Vietnam and Myanmar with the hope of informing future conservation management strategies.
 I am focusing on three species:

-Hainan gibbon (Nomascus hainanus): The world's rarest primate with a mere 26-28 individuals remaining;
+Hainan gibbon (Nomascus hainanus): The world's rarest primate with less than 30 individuals remaining;

 Skywalker Hoolock gibbon (Hoolock tianxing): A newly discovered species found on the Myanmar-China border;